 A full-grown, spiky tree can rise up to fifty feet.
-A healthy plant produces flowers after two years.
+Furthermore, a healthy plant produces flowers after two years.
 Blooming usually takes place during late winters or early springs, while fruits develop between spring and summer.
 Mature legumes normally show a rosy exterior.
 They may also show a white, cream, or tan bloom.

 A white pulp called aril grows from the plant’s umbilical cord-looking funicle.
-A shinier pulp attracts more butterflies, bees and birds.
+A shinier pulp attracts more butterflies, bees, and birds.
 People peel the pods and eat the sweet and sour white pulp.
 Beneath the white pulp lie black and shiny seeds.
 The tree’s fast growth produces many seeds that are spread by birds.

 This fast-growing plant originated from Mexico.
-It was introduced to several tropical places, originally intended to merely provide shading in dry lands.
+It was introduced to several tropical places, originally intended to merely provide shading in drylands.
 It was also planted as ornamental trees on roadsides, hedges, and backyards.
 Soon, native people, and medical experts discovered its nutritional and medicinal benefits.

 Guamuchil Fruit Nutrition & Health Benefits